tylervu1/gavel/README.md

-# Heterogeneity-Aware Cluster Scheduling Policies for Deep Learning Workloads
+# Develop and Evaluate Simple Scheduling Policies
+## COS316 Final Project - Tyler Vu and Andrew Hwang

 This repository contains the source code implementation of the OSDI paper "Heterogeneity-Aware Cluster Scheduling Policies for Deep Learning Workloads".